Kethen/nfsw_wine_controller_fix/README.md

 1. Workaround the game not accepting controllers that are xinput mapped but does not carry xbox360 vendor id and product id
 2. Workaround the game getting confused by other input devices
+	- When playing with a known working steering wheel, do not use this workaround

 With this workaround, as long as SDL manages to map the controller as a `SDL_GameController`, wine will be able to create a dinput8 Xbox360 controller that is good enough for the game.